andrei-k/ice_breaker/README.md

 pipenv install langchainhub
 ```
 Adds access to the Langchain Hub, which provides pre-built prompts, chains, and other reusable components for AI development.

+---

+In Cursor, open the command palette and search for "Python: Select Interpreter" to select the virtual environment you created in step 2.